arturofredes/SchneiderHackathon_UBEcoFriends/README.md

 In conclusion, our model does not beat the baseline so it is not useful.
 ## Authors and Acknowledgements

-Thanks to the NUWE and Scheider Electric teams for hosting this event
+Thanks to the NUWE and Scheider Electric teams for hosting this event.
+WE had a lot of fun even though we could not make the model work :)

 - Adriana Álvaro ([@adrianaalvaro](https://github.com/adrianaalvaro))
 - Madison Chester ([@madisonechester](https://github.com/madisonechester))